NO PARENTS, NO POWER LEFT IN JABALYA

 “What else should I bake you, Rami?” she asks.

 Anything firm of a father to soften the flapping of my feathers.
-Anything round of a mother to
+Anything round of a mother to latch onto in the dark.

 Nadi Ali is a Palestinian writer whose work centers on war, loss, inherited trauma, and the quiet forms of resistance that persist in daily life.
 His poetry has circulated in few Arabic literary circles such as: Al-Hilal, Arabicon, and DarsFan and elsewhere, but remains unpublished internationally and in English until now.

-Next ( Scholastique Mukasonga, trans. by Mark Polizzotti) >
+Next (Scholastique Mukasonga, trans. by Mark Polizzotti) >

-< Previous ( Melissa Llanes Brownlee)
+< Previous (Melissa Llanes Brownlee)